 When you do find a buyer, a solicitor should be appointed to transfer the contracts – the buyer should also be informed of the tenants’ current status – for example, if their rent payments are currently up to date.

 The deposit should also be transferred, which is a relatively simple process, especially if a solicitor is involved.
 The new buyer will have to register for the scheme the deposit was paid under, and it will then be moved to their account, ready for the tenants if they should choose to leave after their contract is up and they do not renew.

 When all of this is completed, the new landlord (the buyer) must notify the tenants of the change to comply with Section 3 of the Landlord and Tenant Act 1985.
 They will provide them with their own details, new rent amounts, contract length, contact information, etc. This will usually be done in writing through a Section 48 notice.
 By this point, you have sold your home, and the property and rental agreement is no longer your responsibility.

 Advice for buying a house or flat with tenants

 Once you’ve bought a house with sitting tenants, you become the new landlord.
 Therefore, it’s a good idea to get new tenancy agreements written up as soon as possible after purchase.
 This new contract will reflect the change in ownership and any other adjustments, like tenancy length and rent amount.
 You should also write a formal letter to the tenants informing them of the change of landlord and giving details for the payment of rent.

-Your landlord can only conduct viewings if it’s authorised in your tenancy agreement and if he’s given you notice in writing no less than 24 hours before; and you have the right to refuse a viewing time if it’s inconvenient for you.
+Your landlord can only conduct viewings if it’s authorised in your tenancy agreement, and if they’ve given you notice in writing no less than 24 hours before; and you have the right to refuse a viewing time if it’s inconvenient for you.